UK earnings after inflation shrink at fastest pace since 2014

 May is still trying to strike a deal with a small Northern Irish party that will give her enough votes in parliament to allow her government to pass legislation, after losing her majority in a botched national election last week.

-The Office for National Statistics said the unemployment rate in the period between February and April held steady at a more than four-decade low of 4.6 percent, in line with the median forecast in a Reuters poll of economists.
+The Office for National Statistics (ONS) said the unemployment rate in the period between February and April held steady at a more than four-decade low of 4.6%, in line with the median forecast in a Reuters poll of economists.

-In nominal terms, wages grew at the slowest pace since February 2016, rising an annual 2.1 percent in the three months to April and slowing from 2.3 percent in the first quarter.
+In nominal terms, wages grew at the slowest pace since February 2016, rising an annual 2.1% in the three months to April and slowing from 2.3% in the first quarter.

-Economists taking part in a Reuters poll had expected wage growth of 2.4 percent.
+Economists taking part in a Reuters poll had expected wage growth of 2.4%.

 "The wage figures are astonishingly weak," said Samuel Tombs, economist at consultancy Pantheon Macroeconomics.